Consider Main Reasons to Choose Extended Development Team Over Other Models

 Extended Development Teams Model or Traditional Outsourcing

 Extended development teams are a refined version of traditional outsourcing.
-Extended teams are designed to create a mutual interaction between the in-house and remote workers towards a common goal.
+Extended teams are designed to create a mutual interaction between the in-house and remote workers toward a common goal.
 In contrast, the traditional outsourcing model passes the entire project to a new third-party firm.

 Under the extended development team model, developers become a literal extension of the in-house team, and the project is shared between them.
 Unlike traditional outsourcing, extended development teams leave the project’s management to the core team and collaborate with other in-house developers to create long-term relationships.